matthew-sochor/support-tosa-open-enrollment/index.md

 # Let the Wauwatosa School Board know you support Open Enrollment

-There is potentially a pending vote by the Wauwatosa School board on Open Enrollment.
+There will potentially be a vote by the Wauwatosa School board on Open Enrollment.

 It is being said that the community does not support Open Enrollment in Tosa schools.  **If you disagree and do support Open Enrollment, the board and Dr. Means needs to hear it.**